Haidra-Org/hordelib/README.md

 [![All Models][all-model-images]][all-model-url]
 [![Release Changelog][changelog-image]][changelog-url]

+> Note: This project was formerly known as `hordelib`.
+The project namespace will be changed in the near future to reflect this change.

-`hordelib` is a wrapper around [ComfyUI](https://github.com/comfyanonymous/ComfyUI) primarily to enable the [AI Horde](https://aihorde.net/) to run inference pipelines designed visually in the ComfyUI GUI.
+`horde-engine` is a wrapper around [ComfyUI](https://github.com/comfyanonymous/ComfyUI) primarily to enable the [AI Horde](https://aihorde.net/) to run inference pipelines designed visually in the ComfyUI GUI.

-The developers of `hordelib` can be found in the AI Horde Discord server: [https://discord.gg/3DxrhksKzn](https://discord.gg/3DxrhksKzn)
+The developers of `horde-engine` can be found in the AI Horde Discord server: [https://discord.gg/3DxrhksKzn](https://discord.gg/3DxrhksKzn)

-`hordelib` has been the default inference backend library of the [AI Horde](https://aihorde.net/) since `hordelib` v1.0.0.
+Note that `horde-engine` (previously known as `hordelib`) has been the default inference backend library of the [AI Horde](https://aihorde.net/) since `hordelib` v1.0.0.

 ## Purpose